Purdue University School of Aeronautics and Astronautics: Students for the Exploration and Development of Space

 SEDS is a prominent student-run international grass-roots movement dedicated to space advocacy.
 The Purdue chapter, known as the Purdue Space Program, oversees five rocketry teams, a satellite team, and promotes science outreach at local elementary schools and science centers as well as participating in space conferences such as Space Vision, NewSpace, and ISDC.
 Beginning in 2020, Purdue Space Program began hosting the Midwest Rocketry Forum, a podcast focusing on various stories in the space industry.
 Guests include Purdue alumnus, YouTube personalities, and United Launch Alliance CEO Tory Bruno.
 The chapter formerly hosted the Spring Space Forum, an event in which prominent members of industry, academic, and other space-related fields were invited to discuss a relevant issue.
 In the summer of 2022, the team began the first collegiate organization to fly a liquid methane / liquid oxygen rocket engine.
-The Boomie Zoomie B launch vehicle became the first liquid oxygen / liquid methane rocket to launch twice within 48 hours in June of 2022.
+The Boomie Zoomie B launch vehicle became the first liquid oxygen/liquid methane rocket to launch twice within 48 hours in June 2022, and launched for a third time with a revised valving system less than a month later.